ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_effects/low_birthweight_short_gestation/index.rst

 domain.
 Here is a summary of the procedure Nathaniel used to interpolate the LBWSG RRs for the large-scale food fortification project in 2021.

-1.  **Starting assumption:** We will assume that the relative risk at the *midpoint* of each rectangular LBWSG category is equal to the relative risk for that category estimated by GBD.
+1.  **Start at category midpoints:** We will assume that the relative risk at the *midpoint* of each rectangular LBWSG category is equal to the relative risk for that category estimated by GBD.

-2.  **Preprocessing step:** Since the LBWSG relative risks vary widely between categories (from 1.0 in the TMREL up to more than 1600 in the highest risk category), we will do the interpolation in log space and then exponentiate the results.
+2.  **Take logarithms:** Since the LBWSG relative risks vary widely between categories (from 1.0 in the TMREL up to more than 1600 in the highest risk category), we will do the interpolation in log space and then exponentiate the results.
     Thus we start by computing :math:`\log(\mathit{RR})`, where :math:`\mathit{RR}` denotes the relative risk function defined at the LBWSG category midpoints, and :math:`\log` denotes the natural logarithm.

-3.  **Extrapolation step:** Use `nearest-neighbor interpolation`_ to extrapolate the logarithms of the relative risks to all points on a complete rectangular grid.
+3.  **Extrapolate to a rectangular grid:** Use `nearest-neighbor interpolation`_ to extrapolate the logarithms of the relative risks to all points on a complete rectangular grid.
 When doing this extrapolation, we rescale both the GA and BW coordinates to the interval :math:`[0,1]` since the scales of gestational age and birthweight are incomparable and drastically different (0-42wk vs. 0-4500g).

-4.  **Interpolation step:** Use `bilinear interpolation`_ to fill in all values of :math:`\log(\mathit{RR})` in the entire GAxBW rectangle :math:`[0,42\text{wk}] \times [0,4500\text{g}]` from the extrapolated values of :math:`\log(\mathit{RR})` on the grid in the previous
+4.  **Interpolate to the full rectangle:** Use `bilinear interpolation`_ to fill in all values of :math:`\log(\mathit{RR})` in the entire GAxBW rectangle :math:`[0,42\text{wk}] \times [0,4500\text{g}]` from the extrapolated values of :math:`\log(\mathit{RR})` on the grid in the previous